MarkusBordihn/minecraft-bedrock-utils/README.md

 ### uuid

 The uuid command returns a v4 UUID or v5 UUID string which could be used inside the **manifest.json** file.

 To get a basic v4 uuid use the following command:
 `npx minecraft-bedrock-utils uuid`

 To get an v5 uuid you need to provide a name and a corresponding namespace.
-If no namespace is provided it will use a default namespace.
+If no namespace is provided it will use a default namespace (for testing only!).

-Example:
-`npx minecraft-bedrock-utils uuid <name>`
-`npx minecraft-bedrock-utils uuid <name> <namespace>`
+Example: `npx minecraft-bedrock-utils uuid <name> <namespace>`

+### info

+Shows basic information about the detected behaviour and/or resource pack inside the project folder.

+Example: `npx minecraft-bedrock-utils info`

+It's possible to add a path to this command to compare several projects like `npx minecraft-bedrock-utils info <path>`

 ### debug